[[Links to detailed annual Lake Steward reports are at the bottom of this page.]

 Key Findings

-Nutrients and Other Factors that Promote Algal Growth
+Algal Nutrients and Other Factors that Promote Algal Growth

 Calcium Depletion

-The 2022 data confirm that there is no detectable trend towards decreasing levels of calcium in either Kahshe or Bass Lakes.
-However, as levels of calcium are fairly close to the aquatic growth limiting threshold and as this threshold value would not be protective of all aquatic organisms, continued vigilance is necessary.
-This is underscored by late season population explosions of Holopedium in Kahshe Lake in both 2021 and 2022.
+This is underscored by late season population explosions of Holopedium in Kahshe Lake since 2021.
 These pea sized, jelly-like orbs are not known to be toxic, but are an uncomfortable nuisance as they can be felt against your skin while swimming.

 Lake Acidification